 The safest SEO friendly way to redirect.
 This was an issue of concern when I moved from Blogger to WordPress, as Blogger did not allow this redirect.

 Valuable advice.
-But duplicate articles is a concern.
+But duplicate articles are a concern.
 Blogger to WordPress was a big task, but we turned out fine.

 Contextually targeted ads pay better if ads are relevant.
 Tell the Googlebot which content is ad relevant.
 Use section targeting.